Neillcllghn/Battleship_CI_Roughwork/README.md

 # Testing:
 I have manually tested this project by doing the following:
-- Passed the code through a Code Institute PEP8 linter and confirm that there are no major problems.
+- Passed the code through a Code Institute PEP8 linter and confirm that there are no errors.
 - Given invalid inputs: entering special characters and numbers when it should only be letters, out of bounds inputs, same input twice etc.
 - Tested in my local terminal and the Code Institute Heroku terminal.